Xomega-Net/Xomega.Docs/docs/framework/blazor/grid.md

 ### Text alignment

-When you don't set a specific alignment for the column data, and your column is bound to a data property, then it will use the default alignment (at the start of the cell), unless the property is one of the [integer properties](../common-ui/properties/standard#integer-properties), [decimal properties](../common-ui/properties/standard#decimal-properties) or [date/time properties](../common-ui/properties/standard#datetime-properties), which will use the alignment at the end of the cell.
+When you don't set a specific alignment for the column data, and your column is bound to a data property, then it will use the default alignment (at the start of the cell) unless the property is one of the [integer properties](../common-ui/properties/standard#integer-properties), [decimal properties](../common-ui/properties/standard#decimal-properties) or [date/time properties](../common-ui/properties/standard#datetime-properties), which will use the alignment at the end of the cell.

 You can always manually set the alignment by assigning the `TextAlign` parameter to a value of the `Alignment` enumeration from the `Xomega.Framework.Blazor.Components` namespace, as follows.